aritchie/estimotes-xplat/readme.md

 6. Can I range for beacons in the background?
 * Yes and no.  You can have you app awaken for a monitored beacon and then range it.
 On iOS, you get 5 seconds from the time the monitor event is fired.
 Use FetchNearbyBeacons(region) to listen for (default) 2 seconds to pick up what may have triggered the monitor event.

+7. Can I change the foreground and background scanning periods?
+* On iOS, no.  On Android - yes.
+It requires a "hack".
+In your android project, do the following to set the scanning period globally ((EstimoteManagerImpl)EstimoteManager.Instance).SetBackgroundScanPeriod(...) and .SetForegroundScanPeriod.
+I am going to improve this in the near future.